danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 [^Audio]: See the different features of the sound library: https://p5js.org/reference/#/libraries/p5.sound.
 [^Face]: https://www.auduno.com/2014/01/05/fitting-faces/.
 [^Algo]: Jason M. Saragih, Simon Lucey and Jeffrey F. Cohn, "Face Alignment Through Subspace Constrained Mean-shifts", 2009 IEEE 12th International Conference on Computer Vision, Kyoto, 2009, 1034-1041. doi: 10.1109/ICCV.2009.5459377.
+[^GDPR]: GDPR (General Data Protection Regulation) is a regulation in EU law (2016) on data protection and privacy for all individual citizens of the European Union and the European Economic Area.
+It also addresses the transfer of personal data outside the EU and EEA areas.
+See https://gdpr-info.eu/.
+[^Facebook]: Will Conley, "Facebook investigates tracking users’ cursors and screen behavior", *Slashgear* (30 October 2013).
+Available at: https://www.slashgear.com/facebook-investigates-tracking-users-cursors-and-screen-behavior-30303663/.